Predictive Subsampling for Scalable Inference in Networks: Simulation Study

+We compared \texttt{PredSubTest} and \texttt{PureSubTest} against the method from \cite{bhadra2025bootstrap}, referred to as ASE.
+We did not evaluate the omnibus embedding method of \cite{levin2017central} as it is much slower than ASE-based methods (see Figure~3 of \cite{bhadra2025bootstrap} for details) and is thus too computationally expensive for the large networks used in our simulation study.
+We also did not include the scalable two-sample testing method of \cite{chakraborty2025scalable} as it is only applicable to the RDPG setting.

-We begin by considering network sizes $n \in \{20000,30000,50000\}$ while fixing the rank at $d = 10$, number of positive eigenvalues at $p = 5$, and sparsity parameter $\rho_n = 0.01$.
-In this setting, we compare the two methods proposed in this paper against the original ASE-based testing procedure from \citet{tang2017semiparametric}.
-We do not consider estSS for hypothesis testing as it is only applicable to RDPG setting.
-For each method, we compute the empirical level as the proportion of rejections under the null hypothesis ($\epsilon = 0$) and the empirical power as the proportion of rejections under the alternative hypothesis ($\epsilon > 0$).
-We use $B = 100$ bootstrap resamples and $r = 200$ Monte Carlo replications for all methods to obtain reliable estimates of both level and power.
+We used $n \in \{20000,30000,50000\}$, $d = 10$, and $\rho_n = 0.01$.
+For each method and each combination of $n, d$ and $\rho$, we computed the rejection rate from $r$ replicates, which was interpreted as the empirical level under the null hypothesis ($\epsilon = 0$) and the empirical power under the alternative hypothesis ($\epsilon > 0$).
+We used $B = 100$ bootstrap resamples and $r = 200$ Monte Carlo replications for all methods to obtain reliable estimates of both level and power.
 We also report the runtime associated with each method.
-The results are summarized in Table~\ref{tab:testing}
+The results are summarized in Table~\ref{tab:testing}.

-From Table~\ref{tab:testing}, it is evident that ASE attains near‐perfect power as soon as the perturbation parameter $\epsilon$ departs from zero.
-However, the computational cost of ASE grows quickly with network size, requiring approximately $29$ minutes for $n=20000$, $85$ minutes for $n=30000$, and exceeding $250$ minutes for $n=50000$, which renders it impractical for large‐scale applications.
-By contrast, PredSub achieves performance that is nearly indistinguishable from ASE in terms of both size and power.
-Specifically, the empirical type I error rates remain close to the nominal significance level, and the test attains full power for relatively small perturbations (such as when $\epsilon \geq 0.08$ for $n = 20000$ or $\epsilon \geq 0.04$ for larger networks).
-PredSub also reduces computation time by a factor of $3-7$ compared to ASE and the efficiency gains become increasingly substantial as $n$ grows.
-PureSub, on the other hand, is considerably more conservative under the null and requires moderately larger perturbations to achieve full power compared to PredSub.
-Although PureSub is generally faster than PredSub for the same sample size, its lower accuracy underscores the importance of the out‐of‐sample estimation step in PredSub.
-In summary PredSub appears as the most effective method to balance between statistical reliability and computational scalability.
+From Table~\ref{tab:testing}, it is evident that ASE attained near‐perfect power as soon as the perturbation parameter $\epsilon$ departed from zero.
+However, the computational cost of ASE grew quickly with $n$, requiring approximately $29$ minutes for $n=20000$, $85$ minutes for $n=30000$, and exceeding $250$ minutes for $n=50000$, which renders it impractical for large‐scale applications.
+In comparison, \texttt{PredSubTest} achieved statistical performance close to ASE in terms of both size and power.
+Specifically, the empirical type I error rates were close to the nominal significance level, and the test attained full power for relatively small perturbations (e.g., $\epsilon \geq 0.08$ for $n = 20000$ or $\epsilon \geq 0.04$ for larger networks). \texttt{PredSubTest} was $3-7$ faster than ASE and the computational gains became increasingly substantial as $n$ grew.